Learn about helpful tools for keeping your mouth, teeth, and gums healthy.

 Different types of assistive technology (AT) can help you keep good oral health.
 AT includes tools and products that make tasks easier, safer, and more comfortable.

-This guide aims to help people understand the different types of AT that can:
+This guide helps you understand the different types of AT that can:

-Be sure to review needs regularly and seek professional advice when needed.
+When choosing tools, think about your comfort, strength, and daily routine.
+What works well for one person may not work for another.
+Be sure to review your needs regularly and seek professional advice when needed.

 LiveUp is a non-profit funded by the Health Department, so we don’t earn money from these suggestions.
 We’re not connected to any retailers or products in any way.
 Our goal is to help you find practical, cost-effective solutions that make everyday life easier.